eclipse-kura/kura/_posts/intro/2014-03-01-docker-quick-start.md

 This command will start Kura in background and the Kura Web Ui will be available through port 8080.

+Once the image is started you can navigate your browser to [http://localhost:8080](http://localhost:8080) and log in using the credentials admin : admin.

 ## Command Toolbox